Bere Ferrers railway station: Heritage Centre

 The sidings alongside the station form the Tamar Belle Heritage Centre.
 This includes some old carriages which are used as a restaurant and as camping coaches.
 The LSWR signal box was erected here in 1989/90 but was formerly at Pinhoe railway station on the outskirts of Exeter.

 Community railway

 The railway from Plymouth to Gunnislake is designated as a community railway and is supported by marketing provided by the Devon and Cornwall Rail Partnership.
 The line is promoted under the "Tamar Valley Line" name.

-The Olde Plough Inn takes part in the Tamar Valley Line rail ale trail, which is designed to promote the use of the line.
-The line is also part of the Dartmoor Sunday Rover network of integrated bus and rail routes.